openbis/openBIS-UGM2025/openbis-storage-access-multi-group-instance.md

 In openBIS it is possible to define `Storages`.
 These `Storages` are either defined in the `General ELN Settings` or in the `Settings` for each defined `Group`.
 These `Storages` are then bound to these parent `Spaces`.

-There are two open topics that we are faced during our work with openBIS and want to address in this hackaton session.

-To use any kind of `Storage` to mimick lab-work, one would need to:
+We propose to support the following usage and management scenarios required in cases where storages are shared among multiple groups:

-1. be able to keep and create an `empty` `Storage`to be filled afterwards (at the moment only possible via the API)
+1. be able to keep and create an /empty/ `Storage`to be filled afterwards (at the moment only possible via the API)
-2. manage `access` rights for that `Storage`
+1. manage `access` rights for that `Storage` so that individual users or groups can access any storage, in particular:
-3. allow `access` behind the borders of the `active` group or `HomeSpace` (at the moment not possible, the `Storages` just can not be selected)
+1. allow `access` beyond the limits of the `active` group or `HomeSpace` (at the moment not possible, the `Storages` cannot be selected)
-5. be able to select `global` `Storages` even from within a `UserSpace` or any other `active` shared `group` experiments
+1. be able to select `global` `Storages` even from within a `UserSpace` or any other `active` shared `group` experiments

-     this is important because there are many scenarios where a Researcher writes its own `Notebook` but would still use `OBJECTs` which are stored outside the corresponding `GroupSpace`
+These features are required in situations where e.g. a researcher writes her own `Notebook` but would still use `OBJECTs` which are stored outside the corresponding `GroupSpace`.

-     this becomes even more important to technical stuff that are working for `core-facilities` to be able to share `OBJECTs` in `Storages` not linked to any `Group`
+A prominent scenario is when core facility staff (e.g. sequence lab personal) needs shared access to a groups storage where the samples to be processed in the core facility are stored or where that same core facility staff needs to share processed samples stored in the core facilities storage with individual members from other groups.

-This hackaton is an advanced topic to address `Storage Access` in a `multi-group instance` setup, but might have high-impact due to its urgent need to correctly and efficiently deal with object storage and object sharing in real wet-lab scenarios.
+This proposal is an advanced topic to address `Storage Access` in a `multi-group instance` setup, but might have high-impact due to its urgent need to correctly and efficiently deal with object storage and object sharing in real wet-lab scenarios.